 - in patients with low PSA levels, F-18 PSMA PET or Ga-68 PSMA PET is superior in detecting prostate cancer metastases compared to PET performed with other radiotracers 29

 - fluorine-18-fluciclovine PET is used to detect and localize suspected prostate cancer recurrence based on elevated prostate-specific antigen in men who have undergone prior treatment

 Treatment and prognosis

-Patients that do not meet these criteria will usually undergo a combination of hormone therapy and external beam radiation.
+Patients that do not meet these criteria will usually undergo a combination of androgen deprivation therapy, immunotherapy, radiotherapy, or chemotherapy.